SkyLined/BugId/README.md

 different bug ids.
 For instance, a bug that slowly consumes all available memory can trigger an out-of-memory crash in many different functions, in many different threads in the application.
-Also, timing based issues, so as thread safty issues may result in different crashes too, based on timing.
+Also, timing based issues, so as thread safety issues may result in different crashes too, based on timing.
 In these cases, there may be a number of bug ids that are associated with a particular bug, and two distinct bugs may result in the same bug id.
 However, more often than not, such a bug will result in a